monistdavid/KNOWLEDGE/BUSINESS/BRAINSTORMING.md

 1. Creative (AI is good at making something from 1 to 1000, so kids can spend more time on thinking new stuff)
 2. Interactive (Social, Community, kids' drawing can be used as story starter)
 3. Infinite (Infinite Possibilities, Infinite Extended Stories)
-5. Valuable (Should make AI generated stories be valuable)
+4. Valuable (Should make AI generated stories be valuable)

-Learn
+To Learn
 ===============
 1. how to live with AI will be one of the biggest challenges and lessons for human beings.
+2. further steps/deeper thoughts from kids. (interactive games or chats to lead children to think deeper)
+3.

 Creativity
 ===============